Why Debt Ratios Matter More Than You Think

 Look at bank statements for self-employed income instead of just tax returns

 For self-employed folks, this is huge.
 Your tax return might show $60,000 because of write-offs, but your bank statements show $120,000 flowing through.
 A B Lender sees the real picture.
+If you’re in a new job, read about getting a mortgage while on probation for more options.

 Private Lenders: When Nothing Else Works